rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

    from where it is not.

- * Provide programmers with the tools they need to flexibly make the tradeoff between higher performance and catching more mistakes.
+ * Provide programmers with the tools they need to flexibly make the tradeoff between higher performance and more reliably catching mistakes.

- * Be minimally disruptive to the language as it is and have a small surface area.
+ * Be well-contained and minimally disruptive to the language as it is.

-## Non-goals of this proposal
+## *Non*-goals of this proposal

  * Make checked arithmetic fast.
 Let me emphasize: *the actual performance of checked arithmetic is wholly irrelevant to the content of this proposal*.
-It will be relevant to the decisions programmers make when employing the tools this proposal proposes to supply them with, but it is not to the tools themselves.
+It will be relevant to the decisions programmers make when employing the tools this proposal proposes to supply them with, but to the tools themselves it is not.

  * Prepare for future processor architectures and/or compiler advances which may improve the performance of checked arithmetic.
-If there were mathematical proof that faster checked arithmetic is impossible, the proposal would be the same.
+If there were mathematical proof that faster checked arithmetic is impossible, the proposal would still be the same.

 ## Acknowledgements and further reading